Barbapapa: One Big Happy Family!: Season 2 (2023–25)

+Tomorrow is the Barbababies' first day of school, and each one is preparing in their own way.
+It's a bit stressful to go to school for the first time, you have to think of everything.

 Broadcast

 In honor of the 50th anniversary of the Barbapapa franchise as a whole, the series was released worldwide on Nickelodeon and Nick Jr. channels in over 100 territories throughout late 2020 and early 2021.
 This allowed for the series to be dubbed into a wide variety of languages, including some which the original Barbapapa series and Around the World have never been dubbed into before.
 The first countries to premiere the series outside of France were Italy, Germany and Austria.

-Despite the English dub being produced in the United Kingdom, the series did not air on British television until July 10, 2021.
+The English dub was produced in the United Kingdom, but the series did not air on British television until July 10, 2021.
 The English dub also airs in Australia and New Zealand, as well as via secondary audio tracks in Italy, Germany, Austria and on Nick Jr.'s Global feed.

 Yle TV2 in Finland premiered the series on January 1, 2021 as part of the Pikku Kakkonen programming block for children, making it the first non-Nickelodeon channel outside of the French-speaking world to air the series.